The most successful folk-rock duo of the 1960s, Paul Simon and Art Garfunkel

 their five albums, moving from basic folk-rock productions into Latin

+rhythms and gospel-influenced arrangements that foreshadowed Simon's eclecticism on his solo albums.
 Simon & Garfunkel's recording history actually predated their first mid-'60s hit by almost a decade.
 Childhood friends while growing up together in Forest Hills, NY, they began making records in 1957, performing (and often writing their own material) in something of a juvenile Everly Brothers style.
 Calling themselves Tom & Jerry, their first single, "Hey Schoolgirl," actually made the Top 50, but a series of follow-ups went nowhere.
 The duo split up, and Simon continued to struggle to make it in the music business as a songwriter and occasional performer, sometimes using the names of Jerry Landis or Tico & the Triumphs.

 The Simon & Garfunkel story might have ended there, except for a brainstorm of their producer, Tom Wilson (who also produced several of Bob Dylan's early albums).
 Folk-rock was taking off in 1965, and Wilson, who had helped Dylan electrify his sound, took the strongest track from S&G's